lifeweb-ir/elasticute/README.md

 ### Pro tip :)

-You dont have to call "query" method at the first. you can directly call filters right at the beginning.
+You dont have to call "query" method first. you can directly call index right at the beginning.

 ```php
 <?php